Thursday

 And we shall never hope in vain.

-O Lord, mercifully receive the prayers of your people who call upon you, and grant that they may know and understand what things they ought to do, and may also have grace and power faithfully to accomplish them; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+O Lord, mercifully receive the prayers of your people who call upon you, and grant that they may know and understand what things they ought to do, and also may have grace and power faithfully to accomplish them; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

 Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

-We pray for the people of British Antarctic Territory.
+We pray for the people of Bhutan.

 Although the phrase 'Righteous Gentiles' has become a general term for any non-Jew who risked their life to save Jews during the Holocaust, it here appears to apply specifically to: Raoul Wallenberg [Swedish, d.
 1947] Hiram Bingham IV [d.
 1988, American]; Karl Lutz [d.
 1975, Swiss]; C. Sujihara [d.
 1986, Japanese]; and Andre Trocme [d.
 1971, French].